sailscastshq/docs.sailscasts.com/docs/sails-pay/getting-started.md

 ## Star the repo :star:

-::: tip Star the Sails Content repo on GitHub :star:
+::: tip Star the Sails Pay repo on GitHub :star:
 If you like Sails Pay, show it some love with [a star on GitHub](https://github.com/sailscastshq/sails-pay).
 :::